Aoi-hosizora/GlobalHotkeyManager/README.md

 # GlobalHotkeyManager

-+ A background tool built by Qt used to manage global hotkeys in Windows.
++ A Windows background tool built by Qt used to manage global hotkeys.

 ### Environment